-A student organization hearing is a hearing conducted by one or more hearing officers or, in serious cases, the University Conduct Board.
+A student organization hearing (https://handbook. sxu.edu/student/code-conduct/rso-hearing.html) is a hearing conducted by one or more hearing officers or, in serious cases, the University Conduct Board.
 A case is considered serious when it is possible that the student organization could be suspended or terminated.
-The hearing officer(s)/ board chair will review all of the evidence and interview the appropriate members of the organization, and, if necessary, appropriate witnesses.
+The hearing officer(s)/board chair will review all of the evidence and interview the appropriate members of the organization, and, if necessary, appropriate witnesses.
 The hearing officers will deliberate in private and make a decision about the organization's responsibility for the alleged misconduct and issue appropriate sanctions.
-An organizational hearing differs from an administrative hearing/University Conduct Board hearing in that (1) the organization's advisor is invited to attend the hearing and participate in the proceedings; (2) the organization's president and executive officers usually will officially represent the organization at the hearing, although additional officers and/or members of the organization may be invited to the hearing; (3) the organization will be asked to submit a written statement about the incident and its involvement that will be used during the hearing; and (4) the hearing officer(s) will determine sanctioning organizationally or individually as appropriate.
+An organizational hearing differs from an administrative hearing or a University Conduct Board hearing in that (1) the organization's advisor is invited to attend the hearing and participate in the proceedings; (2) the organization's president and executive officers usually will officially represent the organization at the hearing, although additional officers and/or members of the organization may be invited to the hearing; (3) the organization will be asked to submit a written statement about the incident and its involvement that will be used during the hearing; and (4) the hearing officer(s) will determine sanctioning organizationally or individually as appropriate.
 The disciplinary actions that can be taken by hearing officer(s) as a result of a student organization hearing are the same sanctions outlined above.